Adult Religious Education

 Got an idea for an adult religious education program?
 Submit it here.

 Want to join our Adult RE planning team?
-Our next meeting is 12:30 PM on March 15th.
-We’ll talk about ideas for Summer and Fall programs.
+Drop a message to AdultRE@emersonhouston.org.
+Our next team meeting is online June 16th.

 Our goal is not to provide all of the answers, but to aid in setting people on the path to discovery.
 In the spirit of the Fourth Principle of the Unitarian Universalist Association…“We covenant to affirm and promote…A free and responsible search for truth and meaning.”

 Beginners’ Meditation Practice

-Every Monday from 7-8:15 p.m. in Room 208.
+Every Monday from 7-8:15 p.m. online.
 We welcome people from all backgrounds and spiritual practices.
 We typically practice silent meditation, but may try other forms such as guided meditation or walking meditation.
 We are all learning from each other.
 For more information, contact Marci Collier.

 For many additional ways to grow in mind and spirit, check out our Connections pages.